jmmnn/ICT4SD.github.io/_posts/2016-10-28-Project_RapidAssessment.markdown

 [Mauritania:](https://undg.org/main/undg_document/mauritania-demonstrating-early-efforts-to-mainstream-sdgs-within-a-new-nat/) Early efforts to mainstream SDGs within a new national development strategy.

-However, the desk review of the documentation to prepare an integrated multi-sectoral assessment is lenghty, taking away valuable time for analysis.
-Ideally, the tools developed through thsi project will make the national documents easy to search by develompent topic and to provide a machine-based initial assessment of the alignment with the SDG targets.
+However, the desk review of the documentation to prepare an integrated multi-sectoral assessment is lengthy, taking away valuable time for analysis.
+Ideally, the tools developed through this project will make the national documents easy to search by development topic and to provide a machine-based initial assessment of the alignment with the SDG targets.

 Project Team
 ------------